t-lochhead/blog/src/pages/2021-03-06---longtail-seo/index.md

 ## What are longtail keywords?

+Here's how Tim Soulo from Ahrefs describes longtail kewords.

 > Longtail keywords are terms with low search volumes.
-Despite what many people think, it has nothing to do with how long or short a keyword is, how well it’s likely to convert, or how specific it is. - Ahrefs Blog
+Despite what many people think, it has nothing to do with how long or short a keyword is, how well it’s likely to convert, or how specific it is.

-In other words, a longtail keyword is not "best laptop".
-Rather, it's more like "ram for dell laptop".
-The nature of longtail keywords is that they are longer, more specific, and less competitive.

 ## Targeting Longtail Keywords Effectively

+While Tim is correct about longtail keywords, the strategy I will discuss here targets longtail keyword that are indeed **_specific_**.

+Search engines like Google group similar search terms together, such as "how to lose weight quickly" and "fastest way to lose weight".

+Google DOES treat specific search terms differently.
+If you're living in Toronto, the searches "best restaurant" and "best restaurant new york" are going to give you very different results.

-To make the most out of SEO, you need to target a lot of keywords.
-And thus, you need a lot of content.
+Since each longtail keyword delivers a tiny bit of traffic, you will need to target a lot of keywords with a lot of pages.

+## Example: RecoRank

 While not all businesses may be structured to use this strategy, my business <a href="https://recorank.com" target="_blank">RecoRank</a> has been able to do so.